 So nice, we made them twice.
 Not just as two sample options, but as two coordinated pouches designed to clip together.
 Take one or take both.
 Turn them into a mini shoulder bag or ditch the strap and toss one or both into a larger tote.
 Stash money and cards in one, make-up and extra necessities in the other.
 So many options – it’s the ultimate in mini-pouch flexibility.
 They’re precisely matched in size and shape so they clip together perfectly.
-All this, and as a ScrapBusters project, you can make a set from the great fabrics lurking in your scrap bin.
+All this, and as a ScrapBusters project, you can make a set from the great fabrics lurking in your stash.

 There’s also firm interfacing between the exterior and lining to make sure the pouches won’t buckle when they’re hanging from the strap.